What is Interview Bias and How to Avoid It | Thomas.co

 • Keeping an impartial and open mind and not focusing on things such as looks or body language to affect the evaluation of the candidate

-Use anonymised skills based testing
+Use anonymized skills based testing

 Use multiple, diverse interviewers